linebender/linebender.github.io/content/wiki/curves/squircle/index.md

 A squircle is a shape intermediate between a square and a circle.
 There is no single mathematical definition, rather there are a number of curves that fit this shape.
-All are parametrized, and can vary between circle and square.
+All general squircles are parametrized, and can vary between circle and square.

 <div id="squircle-demo-root">